YoussefElBoukaili/2023_secured/README.md

-To compile the program please type in the terminal:
+To compile the code please type in the terminal:

 make secured